bsarikaya/sensing/sensps.md

 provides end-to-end security for authentication procedures, ensuring confidentiality and integrity of the transmitted data.
-Authentication for IoT may rely on a protocol as 6LowPAN (Low-power Wireless Personal Area Network) which is deﬁned for optimizing the efficient routing of IPv6 packets for resource constrained machine- type communication applications.
+Authentication for IoT may rely on a protocol as 6LowPAN (Low-power Wireless Personal Area Network) which is defined for optimizing the efficient routing of IPv6 packets for resource constrained machine- type communication applications.